-Server Load Balancer (SLB) is a traffic distribution control service that distributes the incoming traffic among multiple Elastic Compute Service (ECS) instances according to the configured forwarding rules.
-SLB expands application service capabilities and enhances application availability.
+Server Load Balancer (SLB) is a traffic distribution and control service that distributes inbound traffic among multiple ECS instances according to configured forwarding rules.
+SLB expands service capabilities of applications and enhances their availability.

-SLB virtualizes the added ECS instances into a high-performance and highly available application service pool by setting virtual service addresses, and distributes the requests from clients to ECS instances in the backend server pool based on forwarding rules.
+By setting a virtual service address, SLB virtualizes added ECS instances into an application service pool that has high performance and high availability, and distributes client requests to ECS instances in the server pool based on forwarding rules.

-By default, SLB checks the health status of the added backend servers, and isolates abnormal ECS instances automatically to eliminate single point of failure (SPOF) on a single ECS instance and improves the overall service capability of an application.
-In addition, the SLB is able to resist DDoS attacks, enhancing application service protection.
+SLB also checks the health status of added backend servers, and automatically isolates abnormal ECS instances to eliminate Single Point of Failures (SPOFs), improving the overall service capability of your application.
+Additionally, working with Alibaba Anti-DDoS, SLB can defend DDoS attacks.

 - SLB instances

-A Server Load Balancer instance is a running load balancing service that receives and distributes the incoming traffic to the backend servers.
-To use the Server Load Balancer service, you must create a Server Load Balancer instance with at least one listener and two ECS instances configured.
+An SLB instance is a running load balancing service that distributes incoming traffic to backend servers.
+To use the SLB service, you must create an SLB instance, and then configure the instance with at least one listener and two backend servers.

-A listener checks the client requests and forwards the requests to the backend servers.
-It also performs health check on the backend servers.
+A listener checks client requests and forwards the requests to backend servers according to the configured rules.
+It also performs health checks on backend servers.

 - Backend servers

-Backend servers are the ECS instances added to a Server Load Balancer instance to process the distributed requests.
-You can either add the ECS instances to the backend server pool or group the ECS instances hosting different applications or functioning different roles into different server groups.
+Backend servers are the ECS instances added to an SLB instance to process the distributed requests.
+You can add ECS instances to the default server group, a VServer group, or an active/standby server group for better management.

 - High availability

-Server Load Balancer is designed to work in the full-redundancy mode without SPOF.
-Server Load Balancer supports local and cross-region disaster tolerance.
-When Server Load Balancer is used together with DNS, the service availability is up to 99.95%.
+SLB is designed to work in full-redundancy mode and avoids SPOFs.
+It supports local and cross-region disaster tolerance.
+When SLB is used together with DNS, the service availability is up to 99.95%.

-You can scale your service based on the application load, without interrupting services continuity.
+You can scale your service based on application loads, without interrupting service continuity.

-Compared with the traditional hardware load balancing system, Server Load Balancer reduces the cost by 60%.
+Compared with traditional load balancing hardware, SLB reduces the cost by 60%.

-Alibaba Cloud makes a full optimization on Keepalived, an open-source software used to manage LVS.
-Therefore, the Layer-4 Server Load Balancer that is based on LVS is able to provide real-time defense.
-Combined with Alibaba Cloud Security, Server Load Balancer can defend against up to 5 Gbps DDoS attacks, such as HTTP flood and SYN flood attacks.
+Combined with Alibaba Cloud Security, SLB can defend against up to 5 Gbit/s DDoS attacks, such as HTTP flood and SYN flood attacks.